orstavik/JoiComponents/book/chapter6/Pattern3_FeatureDetectAndPolyfill.md

 is run to process any `template` elements already added to the DOM before the polyfill was registered.
 If you *know* that no template elements has been added to the DOM prior to the polyfill being loaded, this call is not necessary.

+## Drawback of sync polyfills
+However, as stated earlier, the main drawback of loading a script sync, is that it will:
+* delay the rendering of later parts of the DOM, and
+* delay the running of later scripts.

+The most immediate cure for this ill, is to place the polyfill sync *after* the DOM template and scripts that you want to be handled before the polyfill.

+Another cure for this ill is to load the polyfill *async*.
+However, to load polyfills async is not simple.
+In fact, it is fairly complex.
+It requires that all resources that depends on the async polyfill do some adaptations to que their dependent code so that it is only triggered once the web components polyfill is ready, and is triggered in the order likely assumed by the developer.
+This is tricky.

+However, first, we will look at the [BatchCustomElementUpgrades](Pattern4_BatchCustomElementUpgrades.md) pattern.
+This pattern makes the use of the customElements polyfill more efficient.
+Then we will look at the pattern [QueAndRecallFunctions](Pattern5_QueAndRecallFunctions.md).
+This pattern is needed to make our final pattern [FeatureDetectAndPolyfillAsync](Pattern6_FeatureDetectAndPolyfillAsync.md).

 ### References
 * [webcomponentsjs](https://github.com/webcomponents/webcomponentsjs/).